About

 Jehbreal Muhammad Jackson

-Jehbreal Muhammad Jackson is an artist and scholar who writes, choreographs, and directs story ballets for film.
-As a scholar, Jehbreal researches the histories and theories of ballet, sacred dances of the African diaspora, music, and race.
+Jehbreal has served as assistant dramaturg under Julia Reinhard Lupton for UC Irvine's Shakespeare festival, and as primary dramaturg for Niala Telfar's "ICON" and Tethered Resident's evening length work Images.
+As a scholar, Jehbreal researches the histories and theories of ballet, ritual dances of the African diaspora, music, and race.
 She uses her findings as source material for her own artistic creations.
-Her forthcoming dissertation research analyzes George Balanchine’s Agon in relation to the Rada and Gede rituals of Haitian Vodou.
-She supplements this study of Agon with an analysis of William Forsythe’s A Quiet Evening of Dance.
-She uses their evocation of the early modern French court, and particular blend of Afro -diasporic dances with ballet and court dances to argue for similar moments of cultural transmission at ballet’s origins.
-Jehbreal argues that the geometric dances of the court and classical ballet technique itself, are not just a product of the early modern European court, but rather of several cultural influences, including those from the African continent.
+Her dissertation research is titled Enfleshing the Void: Archiving the Black Kin-Aesthesis of Haitian Vodou in George Balanchine’s Agon.
+Jehbreal argues that Balanchine uses Haitian ritual dances to evoke the early modern French court and that the geometric dances of the court and classical ballet technique itself, are not just a product of the early modern European court, but rather of several cultural influences, including those from the African continent and diaspora.